 What Factors Influence Your Credit Score?

-Are you working to improve your credit score?
-If you are, it can be helpful to know exactly which factors go into your score’s calculation.
-Credit scores are calculated using a variety of financial metrics, with the following factors playing a major role in your FICO credit score calculation.
+Having a thorough understanding of what factors affect your credit score becomes critical if you want to buy your next car.
+Credit scores get calculated using various financial metrics, with the following factors playing a significant role in your FICO credit score calculation.

-- Payment history.
-The first thing any lender wants to know when you request credit is how often you pay your bills on-time.
-If you always make your minimum credit card payments, you might need to search for a bad credit car loan in Philadelphia, PA if you need to borrow money to buy a vehicle.
-Your payment history accounts for about 35% of your FICO credit score, making it the most important factor in determining your score.
+However, if you regularly miss your credit card payments, you might need to search for a bad credit car loan in Philadelphia, PA, if you need to borrow money to buy a vehicle.
+Your payment history accounts for about 35% of your FICO score, making it the most critical factor in determining your score.

 Borrowers who use large percentages of their credit each month present a higher risk to credit card companies because they assume that you don’t have enough money in savings to cover an emergency.
 Your credit usage accounts for about 30% of your FICO credit score calculation.